pluswerk/php-dev/docs/nginx-reverse-proxy.md

 # Nginx Reverse Proxy

-As already mentioned, this project relies on [pluswerk/docker-global](https://github.com/pluswerk/docker-global).
+This project relies on [pluswerk/docker-global](https://github.com/pluswerk/docker-global).

 Here is an information about the VIRTUAL_* variable clarified.